MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 import matplotlib.pyplot as plt
 ```
 {: .language-python}
-These are modules that some of the functions need to run.
-Now that we have moved the functions into separate modules, we need to add in the import statements into each file where they are needed.
-Lets start by looking at `measure.py`.
+These are modules that are needed by some of the functions.
+Now that we have moved the functions into separate modules, we need to add the `import` statements into each file where they are needed.
+Let's start by looking at `measure.py`.
 Looking through the functions, we can see that each of them has a reference to `np`, which is what
 we imported `numpy` as in `functions.py`.

 Besides visual inspection, you could have also seen these missing imports by using `flake8` on the modules.